 A quantitative risk analysis aims to associate a specific monetary amount to each risk that has been identified, representing the potential cost to an organization if that risk occurs.
 So, an organization that has done a quantitative risk analysis and is then hit with a data breach should be able to easily determine the financial impact of the incident on its operations.

 It’s important to remember that risk management is an iterative process.
 In other words, even if you use both qualitative and quantitative analyses to predict potential risks and their impacts, it’s still important to regularly revisit and adjust your risk management strategy in light of any new environmental developments or changes.
-Doing so will help ensure that your organization is always prepared to face the unexpected.
+Doing so will help ensure your organization is always prepared to face the unexpected.